wintercounter/Protip/README.md

 ---
 # Features in Brief

-- 16 position.
+- 49 position
 - Live refresh of tooltip options.
-- Live element checking (element removed? -> tooltip should disappear)
+- Live element checking (element removed? -> tooltip should disappear).
 - Gravity: find a better position if it won't fit to the screen.
-- Placement: into the root or into another target element.
+- DOM targets: append into the root or into another target element.
+- Placements: outside, inside, border, center
 - Click activated and sticky tooltips.
-- Custom HTML content.
+- Custom HTML content
-- Interactive tooltips.
+- Interactive tooltips
-- In/Out delays.
+- In/Out delays
+- Auto-hide
-- Icon support.
+- Icon support
+- Skins, sizes, schemes
+- Animations support
+- Mixins (CSS only, JS based coming soon)
+- Custom event callbacks

 ---
 # Introduction
 At the company I working for we use many tooltips for several purposes.
 Especially our admin area/control panel side has heavy tooltip usage.
 There were several unusual requests which always required to develop new features into our existing plugin.
 Now I've created Protip, a new generation of tooltips.
 It's not so lightweight but it doesn't intends to be.
 We needed a solution which can fit into every scenario we face with.

----
-# Warning!
-Development of the plugin is still in progress.
-While it's mostly seems stable, there are still some tests need to be written and need to expand the documentation more.

 ---
 # Installation